sanchit-gandhi/whisper-mqa/README.md

 $$ \mathcal{O} \left(\frac{1}{d} + \frac{n}{dh} + \frac{1}{b}\right)$$

-We have reduced the $n / d$ (sequence length : model dim) term by a factor of $h$.
-However, since we have small sequence lengths, this term was already small.
+We have reduced the $n / d$ (sequence length : model dimensionality) term by a factor of $h$.
+However, since we have small sequence lengths, this term is already small.
 Thus, the offensive still comes from $1/b$, and so we expect that our ratio is still dominated by the batch size $b$.